-Kings' Education has a strong commitment to the inclusion and pastoral support of all its families and students; this includes students who are identified with Special Educational Needs and Disabilities, English as a Second Language, English Language Learners, High Achievers and Gifted and Talented Students.
+Kings' Education has a strong commitment to inclusion and pastoral supportfor all its families; this includes students identified with Special Educational Needs and Disabilities, English as a Second Language, English Language Learners, High Achievers and More and Exceptionally Able Students.

-Support for students begins at admission, with a thorough identification process to ensure that appropriate support is available; and continues with ongoing identification and support through the academic and student support networks.
+Support for students begins at admission with a thorough identification process to ensure appropriate support is available and continues with ongoing reviews and support through the academic and student support networks.

-At Kings', we offer inclusive provision with additional support, intervention, differentiation, and bespoke curriculum pathways as appropriate.
-For our highest need students, we offer a host of alternative education pathways (AEP), all of which use a multidisciplinary approach to ensure learning is meaningful and purposeful, to best support all students to increase their capacity to develop and learn.
+At Kings' schools, we offer inclusive provision with additional support, intervention, differentiation, and bespoke curriculum pathways as appropriate.
+For our highest need students, we offer a range of alternative education pathways (AEP) all of which utilise a multidisciplinary approach, to ensure learning is meaningful and purposeful, to best support all students to increase their capacity to develop and learn.

-Inclusion means building a whole school community where everyone is welcome and effort and achievement is celebrated where the needs of the whole child are met to ensure the best possible social, emotional, behavioural and academic progress for all.
-This is provided through innovative learning and teaching, dissemination of information, training and access to SEND specialists at all levels.
+Inclusion is building a school community where everyone is welcome.
+Effort and achievement are celebrated where the needs of the whole child are met to ensure the best possible social, emotional, behavioural, and academic progress for all.
+This is provided through innovative learning andteaching, dissemination of information, training and access to SEND specialistsat all levels.

-Kings' Education has comprehensive Inclusion Support Teams comprising of experienced and highly skilled staff.
+Kings' Education has comprehensive Inclusion Support Teams, comprising of experienced and highly skilled staff.
 Across all our schools we operate as a team under the Learning Inclusively at Kings' umbrella (LInK).